Bernie Glow

 Bernie Glow (February 6, 1926 – May 8, 1982) was an American trumpet player who specialized in jazz and commercial lead trumpet from the 1940s to 1970s.
+He was born Bernard Abraham Glatzer on Feb 6 1926 in New York to Gustav (Gus) and Frances (Faye) Glatzer.
+He was known as Bernie Glow by age 18, as shown on his amended 1944 draft card, which lists his occupation at “musician free-lance.”

 Glow's early career was on the road with Artie Shaw, Woody Herman and others during the last years of the big-band era.
 The majority of his years were spent as a first-rate New York City studio musician, where he worked with Miles Davis and Frank Sinatra, and did thousands of radio and television recording sessions.

 Training

 At The High School of Music & Art, during the Second World War, Bernie played in bands with future notables Stan Getz, Tiny Khan, Shorty Rogers and George Wallington.

 Other than the influence of symphonic trumpet masters and his peers, Glow was influenced early on by performances of Snooky Young with the Jimmie Lunceford band, and Billy Butterfield with Benny Goodman.

 Early career 1942–1949

 Just sixteen and out of high school, Glow spent a year on the road with the Richard Himber Orchestra.
 Two years later he was with Xavier Cugat and then Raymond Scott on CBS radio.
 In 1945 he was playing lead trumpet with the Artie Shaw band.
 Following that stint, he was with Boyd Raeburn.

 In 1949, at 23, he retired from the road after more than a year with Woody Herman and his famous "Second Herd".